First-order ANIL provably learns representations despite overparametrization: Learning a good representation

 where the entries of $z$ are i.i.d. centered $\sigma$ sub-Gaussian random variables and the entries of $X$ are i.i.d. standard Gaussian variables following \cref{ass:random}.
 The learner then estimates the regression parameter of the new task doing one step of gradient descent:

 with $\Sigmatest \coloneqq \frac{1}{\mtest}X^{\top}X$.
 As in the inner loop of ANIL, a single gradient step is processed here.
 Note that it is unclear whether a single or more gradient steps should be run at test time.
 Notably,~$(\hat{B},\hat{w})$ has not exactly converged in practice, since we consider a finite training time: $\hat{B}$ is thus full rank.
 The least squares estimator of the linear regression with data $(X\hat{B}, y)$ might then lead to overfitting.
-Running just a few gradient steps can be helpful in that case, since it prevents overfitting by implicitly regularising the norm of the estimated parameters \citep{yao2007early,neu2018iterate}.
+Running just a few gradient steps can be helpful by preventing overfitting since it implicitly regularizes the norm of the estimated parameters \citep{yao2007early,neu2018iterate}.
 The best strategy (e.g. the number of gradient steps) to run while finetuning is an intricate problem, independently studied in the literature \citep[see e.g.][]{chua2021fine,ren2023prepare} and is out of the scope of this work.
 Additional details are provided in \cref{app:experiments}.

-When estimating the regression parameter with $\hat{B}\wtest$, the excess risk on this task is exactly $\|\hat{B} \wtest-B_{\star}w_{\star}\|_2^2$. \cref{coro:testloss} below allows to bound the risk on any new observed task. \begin{prop} Let $\hat{B}, \wtest$ satisfy \cref{eq:learntparam,eq:paramtest} for a new task defined by \cref{eq:newtask}.
+When estimating the regression parameter with $\hat{B}\wtest$, the excess risk on this task is exactly $\|\hat{B} \wtest-B_{\star}w_{\star}\|_2^2$. \cref{coro:testloss} below allows to bound the risk on any new observed task. \begin{prop} Let $\hat{B}, \wtest$ satisfy \cref{eq:learnedparam,eq:paramtest} for a new task defined by \cref{eq:newtask}.
 If $\mtest\geq k$, then with probability at least $1-4e^{-\frac{k}{2}}$,